ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R34]** A CCSM or BPI Abstraction Layer used in a BPI SHOULD support more than one CCSM type.

-This approach avoids lengthy discussions about which CCSM protocol to utilize for a BPI, simplifying the decision making process considerably if most common CCSMs are incorporated.
+This approach avoids lengthy discussions about which CCSM protocol to utilize for a BPI, simplifying the decision-making process considerably if most common CCSMs are incorporated.

-Note that irrespective of whether one is in a public or private CCSM scenario, the protocol settings such as block time, consensus model, type of execution framework etc. needs to be agreed upon by operating entities in some fashion either informally such as in [Ethereum](https://ethereum.org/en/) or formally such as in the Trade Finance consortium [Komgo](https://www.komgo.io/).
+Note that irrespective of whether one is in a public or private CCSM scenario, the protocol settings such as block time, consensus model, type of execution framework, etc. needs to be agreed upon by operating entities in some fashion either informally such as in [Ethereum](https://ethereum.org/en/) or formally such as in the Trade Finance consortium [Komgo](https://www.komgo.io/).

 The agreement on the governance entity, its rules, and its method of achieving interval synchronization consensus, as well as the definition of acceptable governance structures and their rules is beyond the scope of this document.